do-me/fast-instagram-scraper/README.md

 5. python fast-instagram-scraper.py byebyedonald,123456789987,georocks hashtag --list --location_or_hashtag_list hashtag,location,hashtag --max_posts 100
 ```
 For the last command hashtag argument is a fallback in case the list passed after is not valid.
 If --location_or_hashtag_list is valid hashtag will be overwritten by the respective value.

+Note that saving as json will be memory expensive as Instagram provides lots of different (unnecessary) image thumbnail URLs.
+Saving as csv is around 1 kb/post; json 10 kb/post.

 ## Multithreading 🐙
 Fast Instagram Scraper supports multithreading.
 Each thread has a different tor end node.
 Don't use the --list flag when multithreading.